Recent Human Evolution in West Eurasia

 Evolution didn’t stop when we settled down; it sped up

-A new Nature paper by Ali Akbari, David Reich, and colleagues explores recent evolution in Europeans - that is, evolution in the last 14,000 years.
+A new Nature paper by Ali Akbari, David Reich, and colleagues explores recent evolution - that is, evolution in the last 14,000 years - in West Eurasians.

-Comparing the genomes of ancient Europeans to those of modern ones, they found strong evidence that gene variants associated with intelligence were under positive selection, whereas gene variants associated with body fat, darker skin, and disorders like schizophrenia and bipolar were under negative selection.
+Comparing the genomes of ancient West Eurasians to those of modern ones, they found strong evidence that gene variants associated with intelligence were under positive selection, whereas gene variants associated with body fat, darker skin, and disorders like schizophrenia and bipolar were under negative selection.

 The body-fat finding is particularly interesting; it fits with the idea that farming reduced the need to stockpile fat on the body, and thus that farming populations evolved to do less of it.